William M. Isaac

 Mr. Isaac received an honorary LLD from Miami University, Oxford, Ohio, a JD, summa cum laude, from the College of Law at The Ohio State University and a BS in Business Administration and Economics from Miami University.

 John R. Hart

-Mr. Hart received his MBA in Finance and Banking from Saint Joseph’s University and a BA in Accounting from Pennsylvania State University.
+Mr. Hart holds an MBA in Finance from Saint Joseph’s University and a B.A. in Accounting from Pennsylvania State University.

 Eric Kaplan has, since 2003, been a senior financial consultant with Bristol Consultants, LLC and with predecessor companies since 1985.
 Mr. Kaplan provides consulting services to high net worth investors and has particular expertise in real estate development and operation.
 Prior to joining Bristol’s predecessor companies, Mr. Kaplan worked for International Financial Group between 1983 and 1995 and later worked as a manager in the tax consulting services division of Arthur Young & Company (a predecessor of Ernst & Young) during 1980 through 1983.
 Mr. Kaplan is a CPA and is a member of the New York, Florida and New Jersey bars.
 He graduated with honors from Bernard M. Baruch College in 1978 where he received a B.B.A.
 He also graduated from New York Law School where he earned a J.D. in 1983 and later earned his LLM in tax in 2013.